 are a company that are doing something about both of these problems.
 They develop clean and affordable technologies that provide cooking heat, light and mobile phone charging.
 Their cookstoves are the first to charge mobile phones, and they’re on sale in installments in Kenya, Uganda and India.

-In order to support this side of the business, Biolite produce camping stoves, solar lights and outdoor equipment for campers and adventurers in the West.
+In order to support this side of the business, a post on outlines that Biolite produce camping stoves, solar lights and outdoor equipment for campers and adventurers in the West.
 I like their business model and I’m a rocket stove enthusiast myself, so I thought it would be a good business to partner with on the blog.

 If you’re in the market for solar lights and chargers or camping stoves, buying from Biolite through the links on this site will support my writing and support universal energy access.
 And you’ll get some great outdoor equipment that will lower your own carbon emissions too.